 Common Mistakes

-Skipping the fallback for unsupported devices.
-Not all devices support App Attest.
-Use DCDevice tokens as fallback.
+Skipping the fallback for unsupported devices or extensions.
+Not all devices and extension types support App Attest.
+Use DCDevice tokens or other risk assessment as fallback.

 Trusting attestation client-side.
 All verification must happen on your server.

 Not implementing replay protection.
-The server must track and increment the assertion counter.
+The server must validate one-time challenges and track the assertion counter.

 Review Checklist

-Attestation performed once per key; attestation object sent to server
+Attestation performed once per key; server stores verified public key and receipt

 Gradual rollout considered; feature flag in place for enabling/disabling